LiborD/ganalyticsoptimized/.tbstore/description.md

-The Google Analytics module allows you to add your Google Analytics tracking code to your website.
+The Google Analytics Optimized module allows you to add your Google Analytics tracking code to your website in a way that does not hurt Google Page Speed.
 The module also supports Google Optimize for A/B testing as well.
 This module is included with all thirty bees installations.

+** The optimized version of this module hides your Google Analytics tag from Google, increasing your page speed score.
+This will also hide your tag from Google Tag Manager as well by reporting no http response. **